Skyblueballykid/Fluent-Python/README.md

 # Fluent-Python

-Following along with the examples in the Fluent Python book, by Luciano Ramalho.
+Following along with the examples in the Fluent Python book, by Luciano Ramalho and miscellaneous other tidbits.